Bawrer/Intro_to_python/README.md

 - For example:
  >>> print(greet(“5stars")) or
  >>> greet(“5stars”)
-- Hello, Rahul.
+- Hello, 5stars.
 Good morning!
 - None : Here, None is the returned value.
 -
 ## Eample of a function using return statement
 def absolute_value(num):
 """This function returns the absolute value of the entered number""" if num >= 0: return num